 - Tax Exempt Entities - A credit in the amount of the full tax will be granted for development constructed by, or by a building contractor on behalf of, an entity that is not subject to any federal, state, or local taxes including sales, income, personal property, real property, use license, and earnings taxes.

-- Change of Use (full) - A credit in the amount of the full tax will be granted to a building contractor that requests a building permit that is required for a change of use within an existing building that does not change the general landuse category of the building (e.g. residential versus non residential).
+- Change of Use (full) - A credit in the amount of the full tax will be granted to a building contractor that requests a building permit that is required for a change of use within an existing building that does not generate more traffic than the previous use.

-- Change of Use (partial) - A partial credit will be granted to a building contractor that requests a building permit that is required for a change of use from residential to non residential, the credit shall only be granted for the number of trips that were generated by the previous residential building during the p.m. peak time period and the new trips generated by the non residential use shall be subject to the tax.
+- Change of Use (partial) - A partial credit will be granted to a building contractor that requests a building permit that is required for a change of use, the credit shall only be granted for the number of trips that were generated by the previous approved use during the p.m. peak time period and the new trips generated shall be subject to the tax.

 The City will determine eligibility for the requested credit.
-Contact the Development Services staff at 816.969.1200 for additional information regarding license tax credits.
+Contact Public Works staff at 816.969.1800 for additional information regarding license tax credits.